Close

 Student and Academic Visas

 Student visas require enrollment confirmation from recognized Slovenian institutions, while research visas accommodate academic professionals conducting scholarly activities.
+Long-term visas are issued for education, with periods exceeding 92 days and up to one year.
 Both categories offer extension possibilities based on program duration.

 Employment Visa Types